 Most founders start to build out their Design teams late - the most common timeframe I have seen is post-PMF.
 There are no catastrophic consequences to getting serious about Design late in your startup journey, but if you want Design to be a key differentiator in your startup, there definitely is a great time to invest in Design – hiring a solid designer right when you’re starting out.

-Most founders misunderstand Design.
-They see it only as an Execution tool.
+Most founders think of Design in a very limited way.
+They see it largely as an Execution tool.
 They have an idea, they build out conviction (in a usually messy & roundabout way) in isolation.
 Once ready, they put it through Design and eventually to Code.

 What these founders miss out on entirely is using Design as a Thinking tool.
 Getting a designer onboard very early into the game and involving them from Day 1 can change the game entirely for your startup.

 If you’re a Founder, here’s how you can operate with your first designer –